DUI Related Offenses

 When a person realizes they have caused an accident due to drug or alcohol consumption, their mind immediately races to the potential consequences of arrest.
 These daunting thoughts may lead some individuals to flee the scene, hoping to evade punishment.
 This act, known as a hit and run, results in even harsher penalties in the end.
 Judges and prosecutors take this crime very seriously.

 The severity of a hit and run offense, whether classified as a felony or misdemeanor, depends on case-specific factors.
 Regardless, the punishments are significant.
 If the accident only involves property damage, the driver can face a third-degree misdemeanor, which may result in up to a year of imprisonment and fines of up to $2,500.

-Fleeing the Police
+Fleeing from the Police

 Implied Consent Law

 Pennsylvania’s Implied Consent Law is a crucial regulation for drivers with a license.
 It requires compliance with blood, breath, urine, or chemical testing when requested by an officer.
 While drivers can refuse roadside sobriety tests, declining other tests is not an option.
 However, before charging a driver with implied consent, prosecutors must ensure that the officer provided a warning about the consequences of refusal.
 Failure to issue a warning prevents the prosecution from proceeding with the charge.
 Nevertheless, subsequent violations can lead to an 18-month license suspension.